-- 1. Complete the Recommended Program of Study. - Successfully complete all required developmental courses. - 3.
+- 1. Complete the Recommended Program of Study. - 2.
+Successfully complete all required developmental courses. - 3.
 Earn a 2.0 Cumulative Grade Point Average for all courses in the Recommended Program of Study. - 4.
 Complete twenty five percent (25%) or more of the semester credit hours required for the Recommended Program of Study at LSCPA. - 5.
 No more than fifteen (15) semester credit hours of correspondence credit, and/or credit by examination combined may be used to satisfy degree requirements.
-No more than nine (9) semester credit hours may be correspondence courses. - Make final application for graduation and pay all fees by the deadline date as stated in the current catalog.
+No more than nine (9) semester credit hours may be correspondence courses.